napari/napari/docs/tutorials/tracking/index.md

 # Tracking

-This section contains tutorials for [tracking layers](../tutorials/tracking).
+This section contains tutorials showing how to work with object tracking data and how to format it for display as a napari [tracks layer](../tutorials/tracking).

 * [Single cell tracking with napari](cell_tracking)